framesurge/perseus/docs/next/en-US/tutorials/hello-world.md

 <details>
 <summary>Why do I need a CLI?</summary>

 Perseus is a _very_ complex system, and, if you had to write all that complexity yourself, that _Hello World!_ example would be more like 1200 lines of code than 12!
 The CLI lets you abstract away all that complexity into a directory that you might have noticed appear called `.perseus/`.
-If you take a look inside, you'll actually find two crates (Rust packages): one for your app, and another for the server that serves your app.
+If you take a look inside, you'll actually find three crates (Rust packages): one for your app, another for the server that serves your app, and another for the builder that builds your app.
 These are what actually run your app, and they import the code you've written.
-The `define_app!` macro defines a series of functions and constants at compile-time that make this possible.
+They interface with the `PerseusApp` you define to make all this work.

 When you run `perseus serve`, the `.perseus/` directory is created and added to your `.gitignore`, and then three stages occur in parallel (they're shown in your terminal):